 What is scrum?
 The Scrum Guide defines scrum as:

 So it’s a framework, and like any other framework it can be, and regularly is, used the wrong way.
 Using scrum effectively requires not merely adopting the structure set out by scrum, but having a deep understanding and appreciation for agile principles across the entire team.

-The Product Owner, or PO, is responsible for guiding the project’s direction.
-As new tasks and features are determined, the PO adds them to the Product Backlog.
-A sprint starts with a Planning Meeting where the Development Team selects the tasks from the Product Backlog to work on and plans how they will be implemented.
-That is followed by development, during which the Dev Team uses the Sprint Backlog to track progress and meets for the Daily Scrum in order to synchronize activities and adjust the plan, if needed.
-The result of development should be a Product Increment, something that can be applied to the product and released immediately.
-At the end of the sprint, the Product Increment is presented to the Product Owner at the Sprint Review, where the product backlog is augmented if further changes are needed.
-Afterwards, the whole team attends the Sprint Retrospective (also known as the Pub Meeting) where they talk about the work process and how it can be improved.
+A Product Owner is responsible for guiding the project’s direction.
+As new tasks and features are determined, the procuct owner adds them to a product backlog.
+A sprint starts with a planning meeting where the development team selects the tasks from the backlog to work on and plans how they will be implemented.
+That is followed by development, during which the development team uses the backlog to track progress and meets for the daily meeting in order to synchronize activities and adjust the plan, if needed.
+The result of development should be a product increment, something that can be applied to the product and released immediately.
+At the end of the sprint, the product increment is presented to the Product Owner at the sprint review, where the product backlog is augmented if further changes are needed.
+Afterwards, the whole team attends the sprint retrospective where they talk about the work process and how it can be improved.